 C. Sign In To The Student Portal with Email and Password

-If your students' email addresses are loaded into ALL In Learning from your SIS or admin student import (you can check in your classes tab or add them), your students will be able to click the "First time signing in?
-Set password here" link, enter their school email address, and enter a password of their choosing.
-They'll then be sent an email with a validation link they'll need to click.
+If your students' email addresses are synced from your SIS or admin student import (you can check in your classes tab or add them), your students can click "First time signing in?
+Set password here," enter their school email address, and create a password.
+Then they'll get a validation email to follow.
 From then on, they can log in with email and password.
 If they forget their password, they can click the "forgot your password" link to reset it themselves.

 D. To Login with Google: